-On a Calibrator that has the Evacuated Reference Option, this vacuum sensor is used to monitor the vacuum level in the reference port when the reference port is pulled to a hard vacuum allowing the Calibrator to operate in the absolute mode.
+The RUSKA 7250SYS is also available with a vacuum sensor option.
+On RUSKA 7250SYS ranges that have the Evacuated Reference Option, the vacuum sensor is used to monitor the vacuum level in the reference port when the reference port is pulled to a hard vacuum allowing the Product to operate in the absolute mode.